-Low interest rates on cash savings since the financial crisis have meant that many savers are looking for a better return.
+Low interest rates on cash savings in recent years have meant that many savers are looking for a better return.

 Investing means taking risks with your money.
 This is not necessarily a bad thing – more risk could mean better returns – but if you're going to invest you need to be prepared for the fact that you could lose some, or even all, of your savings.

 Before you do invest, it's crucial to assess your finances and make sure that you have the necessary safeguards in place.

 In this short video, Which? editor (and previously Which?
 Money editor) Harry Rose suggests four things to consider as a starting point.

 Your financial goals should determine whether you invest or keep your money in cash savings.

 Are you just looking to grow your money?
 Or are you looking for a regular income?
 Is there a set amount that you want your money to grow by or a minimum income that you need?

 In general, you should be prepared to part with your money for at least five years, to give your investments a better chance of riding out dips in the market.
 This is particularly important if you're close to retirement.

 Having set goals will help you to decide how much risk you need to take to achieve what you want.

 Here are some typical examples of financial goals and investment considerations: